If you are thinking about places to visit in Europe, you won’t want to miss Belgium.

 As the extra inch or two on my waistline suggest, Belgium is indeed for foodies.

-Belgian chocolate, Belgian waffles, Belgian endive, Belgian beer, Brussel sprouts: There’s a reason why “Belgian” is associated with so many food and beverage products.
+Belgian chocolate, Belgian waffles, Belgian endive, Belgian beer, Brussel sprouts: There’s a reason why “Belgian” is associated with so many foods and beverage products.

 With tonnes of local specialties, that’s just the beginning of it.
 Dutch, German and French influences result in food and drink culture that runs from voracious to refined.